markjaquith/Localdev/README.md

 ## Notes

-Your list of local development domains is kept in `/etc/hosts-localdev`.
+Your list of local development domains is kept in `/etc/hosts-localdev` as a YAML file.

 ## License & Copyright

-Localdev is Copyright Mark Jaquith 2011, and is offered under the terms of the GNU General Public License, version 2, or any later version.
+Localdev is Copyright Mark Jaquith 2011–2015, and is offered under the terms of the GNU General Public License, version 2, or any later version.